whomper/EDOS/README.md

 functions classical interfaces do not have, such as sector copier, memory dump and more.

+As EDOS can work with many DOS solutions, it provides a consistent interface for those who work with multiple DOS solutions.
+Care was given to not rely on specific DOS APIs and functionalty and most functions have been coded to the core CIO or SIO building blocks.

+Disk operations could be destructive at times, deleting precious files or whole disks.
+EDOS tries to make that easier via visual and colorful queues for read versus write operations so that the user can avoid unwanted deletions.

+EDOS is also offered in an Open Source fasion and all source code is free to review and leverage, providing recognition is properly mentioned.

 ## The Story Behind It
 When I got my first Atari 600XL back in 1984 (after spending time each afternoon at my friend's place programming his